All you need is your car to embark on these scenic road trip through the emirates

-Here’s a list of destinations within the emirate, perfect for a scenic long drive during winter weekends.
+Here’s a list of destinations within the emirate, perfect for a scenic long drive during the long weekends.

 It’s the ultimate road trip in the UAE, leaving you feeling you’ve reached faraway lands (more like a scene for the Arabian Nights).
 The endless road to the northern edge of Rub Al Khali is fringed by nothing but vast stretches of dunes, that range in hues from golden to orange.
 If you’re feeling fancy, check into the plush Qasr Al Sarab Desert Resort by Anantara in the Empty Quarter, some 350 kilometres into your journey.

 Abu Dhabi’s historic quarters, Al Ain is home to the capital’s UNESCO Heritage Site of Al Ain Oasis.
 Take a walk through the meandering pathways through this lush oasis of palm trees.
 The city is also home to Al Ain Zoo, Jebel Hafeet (Abu Dhabi’s highest peak), Wadi Adventure and a selection of museums.
 Those looking to make the most of their trip can plan an itinerary that encompasses a visit to each of these attractions, concluding with a stay at the deluxe Al Ain Rotana.

 A scenic drive through the emirates, about two hours long, takes you the town of Hatta, which is home to everything from adventure to nature.
 Wadi Hub by Meraas offers an exciting range of activities from hiking to camping.
 Stop by the JA Hatta Fort Hotel for a sumptuous lunch before hitting the road once again.